Can health care reform improve patient care?

 The Affordable Care Act was passed in March 2010 to help ease costs while making quality health care accessible to all Americans.
 Can this reform bill improve the quality of patient care while keeping costs in check?

-An important element of the Affordable Care Act is the formation of the ACO, a single organization that delivers comprehensive care to Medicare beneficiaries.
+An important element of the Affordable Care Act is the formation of ACOs, single organizations that deliver comprehensive care to Medicare beneficiaries.

-ACOs are scheduled to go into effect January 2012, but several states have already begun forming them.
+ACOs are scheduled to go into effect in January 2012, but several states have already begun forming them.
 Alacey Beruman, PhD, University of Phoenix faculty member and area chair for the health administration program, explains why.
-“Some states have already adopted ACO — New Hampshire, Arizona and Colorado," says Beruman.
+“Some states have already adopted ACO — New Hampshire, Arizona and Colorado," Beruman says.
 "About 14 states view ACO as a welcome change.
 Some of the states aren’t limiting care to just Medicare patients; they’re applying it to their entire network of patients.”

 Here’s how ACOs work: Hospitals and doctors — from general practitioners to cardiologists to mental health doctors and others — form ACOs to work together to manage the health of at least 5,000 Medicare beneficiaries for a minimum of three years.
 Doctors will receive bonuses for meeting quality care standards established under the Affordable Care Act, which ensures quality care is an organizational goal.

 Patients receive care from providers in their ACO who have access to their patient history.
-They receive continuous care while the cost of referrals and redundant testing are reduced.
+They receive continuous care while the costs of referrals and redundant testing are reduced.

 How ACOs reduce health care spending